thedonvaughn/amisearch-lambda/README.md

 #### Use CloudFormation to create the AMISearch Lambda Function ####

-* I've included a cloudformation stack to create the lambda function and needed IAM role for permissions
+Included is a cloudformation templates to create the lambda function and needed IAM role

-* The included stack will create a CloudFormation an Output value with the Export Key `amiSearch-arn`.
-The export key provides the ARN to the lambda function.
-You can use the Cloudformation intrinsic function "Fn::ImportValue" to import this value.
+* The included Cloudformation template will create a stack with an Output value accessed by Export Key, `amiSearch-arn`.
+The exported key provides the ARN value to the lambda function.
+Use the Cloudformation intrinsic function "Fn::ImportValue" to import this value.

-* To create the stack, first change to the `cfn/` directory
+* To create the cloudformation stack, first change to the `cfn/` directory

 ```
 cd cfn/